20654 - STRATEGY AND GOVERNANCE FOR CYBER RISK

 related to cyber risk governance and strategy:

-- Current Challenges in Cybersecurity
+- Current challenges in Cybersecurity.

-- Risk Governance, Metrics, and Board Relationships
+- Governance, metrics and Board relationship.

 - The weakest link: the human challenge and insider threats.

 Interpret the main links between Corporate Governance, Enterprise Risk Management, IT Governance, IT Risk Management and Cyber Risk Governance.